SethGuimont/discord-bot/README.md

 For now, standard bot features as well as some customs methods.

 ## Contact
-I am on LinkedIn and my email is sethguimont@outlook.com.
+I am on LinkedIn and my email is sethguimont@proton.me.

 ## Acknowledgements
 None so far